Leojoy62/Leojoy62/README.md

 5. Next-Crud:
    This is a simple todo app using Next.js.
    You can explore it live by clicking on the following link: https://next-crud-pi-nine.vercel.app/

+6. Blog app:
+   This is a simple blog app.
+User can create,update and delete blogs and comments if they are the owner of the blog and comment.
+   You can explore the app live here: https://blogapp-3121b.web.app/